 If you give money to someone else who then uses that money to buy goods and services in the UK for you or a relevant person, that is also a remittance.

-Who is a relevant person?
+Who is a ‘relevant person’?

 Robert has come to the UK from Romania to work in a bank in London.
 His only UK income is from the bank that employs him.
 He also has a bank account in Romania.
-This account contains the profits from his rental property in Romania.
+This account contains only the profits from his rental property in Romania.

 One day, Robert uses his Romanian debit card to draw out £50 from his Romanian bank account from a cash machine in London.
 Robert has made a remittance of £50 of his Romanian rental income.

 Anthony uses a builder to build an extension to his UK property.
 He pays for it using money in his Spanish bank account that is there from the sale of a Spanish investment property, making a direct transfer from the Spanish account to the builder’s account.
-Although Anthony has not remitted any money directly, a service has been provided in the UK for a relevant person (i.e. himself) using proceeds from a foreign gain.
+Although Anthony has not remitted any money directly, a service has been provided in the UK for a relevant person (that is, himself) using proceeds from a foreign gain.
 A remittance of a foreign gain has therefore taken place.

 Some items that have been bought with foreign income or gains may be brought into the UK without incurring a tax charge, including: